Accelerating equitable climate adaptation in the Great Lakes Region through innovation and technology

 Experts and leaders in many sectors and populations - such as health, agriculture, urban planning, and tribes - are working to accelerate climate change adaptation action.
 It is more necessary than ever to share successful practices and brainstorm ways to transfer these successes to new contexts.
 The Forum’s program approach will breakdown silos between these sectors, creating ample opportunity for practitioners to share best practice, lessons learned and work jointly to produce solutions to climate challenges facing our region.

-GLAF 2018 is co-hosted by the Great Lakes Integrated Sciences and Assessments (GLISA) and the American Society of Adaptation Professionals (ASAP).
-GLISA and ASAP are working with an Advisory Board to develop the Forum approach and session tracks, and with a Program Committee to review session programs and determine the agenda.
-We are seeking partner organizations to support the Forum through sponsorship.
+GLAF 2018 was co-hosted by the Great Lakes Integrated Sciences and Assessments (GLISA) and the American Society of Adaptation Professionals (ASAP).
+GLISA and ASAP worked with an Advisory Board to develop the Forum approach and session tracks, and with a Program Committee to review session programs and determine the agenda.